damianhakert/damianhakert.github.io/source/_posts/2016-02-22-gitlab-8-5-released.markdown

 We created the issue sidebar so we could free up the most important content from other interface elements.
-With GitLab 8.5 we're doing this in a smarter, prettier and more accessible way:
+With GitLab 8.5 we're doing this in a smarter, prettier, and more accessible way:

 ![]()